Bouncing Your Way into the ER?

 Successfully litigating personal injury cases in Indiana since 1981.

 Was one of your children injured in a foam pit or trampoline park?
 If you think you might have a case, keep in mind that there is a statute of limitations – or a deadline – for filing personal injury claims, so it is unwise to delay.
 If you were injured as a result of someone else’s negligence, you deserve compensation.
 Don’t lose the opportunity to obtain the money you need to put your life back on track and to make your family’s future financially secure.
-Call Mike Stephenson at 1-317-825-5200 or contact us for immediate help.
+Call Mike Stephenson, a trusted Indianapolis personal injury attorney, at 1-317-825-5200 or contact us for immediate help.
 At Stephenson Rife, when others breach their duty, we keep ours.

 Attorney Mike Stephenson